 Yup, you can use watercolor as ink for your stamps.

 To be honest, this is a whole new technique, and with watercolor, you get just a blurred shape of your stamp.
 But still, it might be a fun thing to experiment with.

 This is not really anything I ever did, so I include here this video on using watercolor as a stamp ink.

 Before you do I always recommend trying on a separate sheet of paper first.
-Stamping is not rocket science but it is something new to do so you might wanna try it separately before stamping on your journal pages.
+Stamping is not rocket science, but it is something new to do, so you might want to try it separately before stamping on your journal pages.

 Another thing to do before you start stamping is to pick where exactly your stamp will go and check if it fits well.

 This is why I double love the acrylic stamps – it’s very easy to plan these things with them since they are transparent, and you can easily get the idea of the final look without even taking the stamp out.

 Unstick your stamp and place it on an acrylic block.